 - 3.1 The field evaluation should investigate the whole of the proposal area, including those areas affected by temporary works such as construction compounds. - 3.2 The evaluation strategy chosen will represent the best means for evaluating the site, establishing the importance and significance of any remains present, and will be selected to cause the minimum impact to archaeological remains present, operating with due regard to health and safety regulations. - 3.3 The most common forms of field evaluation employed in the region include: - 1.
 Geoarchaeological investigations and deposit modelling; - 2.
 Geophysical survey; - 3.
-Evaluation trenching; - 4.
-Shovel/test pitting. - Field evaluation is often an iterative process, and a combination of strategies may be required dependent on the site and project objectives.
-For example, after a geophysical survey, trial trenching is usually required. - 3.5 Field evaluation should be undertaken at a stage when it can inform the design of appropriate mitigation measures, i.e., before the finalisation of any detailed designs and in advance of a planning application being made. - 3.6 The Historic England Science Advisor can be consulted in respect to advice on appropriate approaches to fieldwork, sampling strategies and any archaeological science components.
+Evaluation trenching; - 3.4 Additionally, other evaluative techniques including shovel/test pitting, fieldwalking and metal detecting may be used, to address the issue of finds present in topsoil. - Field evaluation is often an iterative process, and a combination of strategies may be required dependent on the site and project objectives.
+For example, after a geophysical survey, trial trenching is usually required. - 3.6 Field evaluation should be undertaken at a stage when it can inform the design of appropriate mitigation measures, i.e., before the finalisation of any detailed designs and in advance of a planning application being made. - 3.7 The Historic England Science Advisor can be consulted in respect to advice on appropriate approaches to fieldwork, sampling strategies and any archaeological science components.